The Bitwarden Blog

 With these entertainment apps, one thing is certain - they’re all competing for your sign-ups.
 It’s working: According to a recent J.D.
 Power survey, the average American household is subscribed to four or more streaming services.
 And from working out to your favorite playlists at the gym to settling down for the evening with the latest blockbuster at home, chances are, you’re multistreaming from different devices at different locations.

-While these apps provide an endless flow of entertainment, there are ways to balance cross platform convenience and security.
-That’s where a password manager steps in to help you take control of your data -- passwords, credentials, logins, and more -- so you can binge watch your favorite shows anytime, anywhere securely.
+While these apps provide an endless flow of entertainment, there are ways to balance cross platform convenience and streaming app security.
+That’s where a password manager steps in with identity management for streaming applications to help you take control of your data -- passwords, credentials, logins, and more -- so you can binge watch your favorite shows anytime, anywhere securely.
 Let’s explore.

 This starts with using strong and unique passwords associated with your accounts.
 It’s worth repeating - don’t reuse the same passwords across your accounts.
 Create new passwords that are long and difficult, making it hard for cybercriminals to use brute force to hack into your account.
 From there, securely store and access your passwords for any service, no matter where you are.
 Bitwarden makes this easy with access via the web interface, command line, Windows, macOS, Android, iOS, and through extensions for all popular browsers, including Tor.

 The struggle is real.
-Bitwarden eliminates the need to memorize so many passwords and makes it easy to securely save, share, and manage all your information in one place.
+Bitwarden eliminates the need to memorize so many passwords and makes it easy to securely save, share, and manage all passwords in one place.

 Bitwarden autofill options simplify signing into different websites with different credentials.
 Our advancements in biometrics and device-level unlocking take that ease of use to another level across desktops, web extensions, and mobile devices.
 Using a password manager (especially one that provides cross-platform support) as a secure storage location across all devices makes it much easier to be disciplined about only using complex and unique passwords.
 All these features combined add convenience, but are also designed to make transactions secure on the web.